inbzar/docs/apps/docs/content/user-guide/taxes/manage.md

 ### Disable Automatic Taxes Calculation

-By default, taxes are calculated automatically by Medusa.
+By default, taxes are calculated automatically by InBzar.
 They’re calculated in different places during checkout, such as when a shipping method is chosen or when a new product is added to the cart.

 If you use a third-party tax provider and you want to avoid sending too many requests to the tax provider, you can disable this behavior.